kodeaqua/opencore-infinix-xbook-b15/README.md

 # 💻 OpenCore EFI for Infinix XBOOK B15 BL15A5 (AMD Ryzen™ 5 7430U + AMD Radeon™ Graphics)

-> EFI for running macOS on the Infinix XBOOK B15 BL15A5 using OpenCore bootloader.
+EFI for running macOS on the Infinix XBOOK B15 BL15A5 using OpenCore bootloader.

+---

+## ❗ READ THIS
+- *Do this at your own risk.
+I am not responsible if your laptop becomes bricked or if anything bad happens.*
+- *I do not recommend installing this as the primary OS on your laptop.
+There are many issues, so please use Microsoft Windows as your primary OS, as it is more stable.*
+- *This is not OpenCore-related, but I strongly advise you not to modify BIOS settings (this laptop has unlocked engineer-level settings).
+I accidentally misconfigured the BIOS and my laptop became bricked with no recovery options.
+I had to send it to the official service centre for repairs, which took one week.
+They said the problem was with the motherboard and replaced it.*

 ---